davidterranova/dterranovaCryptoBundle/README.md

 # dterranova/crypto-bundle

-This bundle provide file encryption with AES-256 Cipher The amount of memory used is independant on the file you encrypt.
+This bundle provide file encryption with AES-256 Cipher The amount of memory used is independant of the file you encrypt.

 ## Workflow

 ### Encryption
-The original file is readen by the `chunk_file_size` and the encryption is done on this amount of data A folder is created in the `temp_folder` with the name of the original encrypted file Each encrypted part are written in this folder
+The original file is read by the `chunk_file_size` and the encryption is done on this amount of data A folder is created in the `temp_folder` with the name of the original encrypted file Each encrypted part are written in this folder